 Fit is critical.
 Jeans are intended to fit close to the body, but scrupulously avoid panty lines or any bulge of soft tissue above the waistband.
 Wider legs should end no more than an inch from the floor – no flood-pants or dragging.
 Narrow legs should end low on the ankle.
 Roll skinnies into a cute cuff if necessary; don’t let extra length scrunch up around your ankle.

 Double-layer tops are your safest bet to add polish to a jean look.
 A crisp shirt and blazer or a soft blouse and cardigan are great pairings.
 A camisole or tank is a perfectly fine under layer, provided you wear a smooth-cup bra and keep the over-top on all day.
-Of course you’d NEVER wear such a bare top uncovered in a work situation.
+Of course you’d never wear such a bare top uncovered in a work environment.

 Accessories add polish to your jean look.
 If the booties shown above would be killing you by 10AM, opt for a loafer, ballet flat or wedge style instead, but not an athletic shoe (unless your office is a trendy ad agency or tech firm and your sneakers are ultra-hip).
 Add a great belt and classy tote, usually in a color family related to the shoe.

-Finish the look with a great earring and possibly a scarf or statement necklace to anchor focus at your face.
-No matter how cute your tushy looks in those jeans, your face should be the focal point in any workplace situation.
+Finish the look with a great earring and possibly a scarf or statement necklace to anchor focus at your face where it should be in any business situation – in-person or virtual.